-Any canopy, projected sign, awning or other building fixtures and/or portions of a structure, that projects into the public right-of-way shall be governed by the provisions of the City's Zoning Code of Ordinance.
-The Director shall assess a one-time initial permit fee for one hundred and fifty dollars (\$150.00)
+Any canopy, projected sign, awning, or other building fixtures and/or portions of a structure that projects into the public right-of-way shall be governed by the provisions of the City's Zoning Code of Ordinance.
+Prior to the issuance of any permit, the permittee must pay any and all applicable fees as outlined in the Department's publicly posted Right-of-Way Fee Schedule.